shnfi/stringsjustlikepython/docs/methods_list.md

-lower(const char *str) // Converts string into lower case center(const char *str, const unsigned int width) // Returns a centered string endswith(const char *str, const char last_char) // Returns true if the string ends with the specified value find(const char *str, const char char_) // Searches the string for a specified value and returns the position of where it was found isalpha(const char *str) // Returns True if all characters in the string are in the alphabet isdecimal(const char *str) // Returns True if all characters in the string are decimals isidentifier(const char *str) // Returns True if the string is an identifier
+lower(const char *str) // Converts string into lower case center(const char *str, const unsigned int width) // Returns a centered string endswith(const char *str, const char last_char) // Returns true if the string ends with the specified value find(const char *str, const char *sub) // Searches the string for a specified value and returns the position of where it was found isalpha(const char *str) // Returns True if all characters in the string are in the alphabet isdecimal(const char *str) // Returns True if all characters in the string are decimals isidentifier(const char *str) // Returns True if the string is an identifier